-McCormick Taylor's Creative Services Group completed the website design for the Alleghany County Sanitary Authority (ALCOSAN), Pennsylvania’s second largest sanitary facility.
-We sat down with Jennifer Threats, Project Manager, Communications Services of our Pittsburgh office, who provided insight into the ALSOCAN website design.
+McCormick Taylor's Creative Services group completed the website design for the Allegheny County Sanitary Authority (ALCOSAN), Pennsylvania’s second largest sanitary facility.
+We sat down with Jennifer Threats, Project Manager, Communications Services in our Pittsburgh office, who provided insight into our work on the project.

-What is the overall goal/purpose of this project?
+What was the overall goal/purpose of this project?

-To modernize the design of ALCOSAN's website and provide a mobile friendly website that would enhance ALCOSAN’s ability to communicate who they are and what they do, significant physical and operation changes related to the Clean Water Plan, business opportunities, customer information, and the availability of educational resources.
+The completed project modernizes the design of ALCOSAN’s website and provides a mobile-friendly website that enhances their ability to communicate who they are and what they do, relay significant physical and operational changes related to the Clean Water Plan, and share business opportunities, customer information, and the availability of educational resources.

 Who does this project benefit?

-ALCOSAN’s customer and partner organizations, which includes 83 municipal service communities, related business and industry communities, and local educators.
+ALCOSAN’s customer and partner organizations, which include 83 municipal service communities, related business and industry communities, and local educators.

 Did any unforeseen challenges arise?
 How did you resolve them?

-Not really.
-There were some technical challenges on the backend of the design, but Amanda Shafer was dedicated throughout to finding solutions to make things work.
-Her efforts were impressive for sure.
+There were some technical challenges on the backend of the design, but Amanda Shafer was dedicated to finding solutions to make things work.
+Her efforts were impressive!